-LABEL DESCRIPTION Active Select this check box to activate port mirroring on the switch.
-Clear this check box to disable the feature.
+LABEL DESCRIPTION Active Clear this check box to deactivate port mirroring on the switch.
 Monitor Port The monitor port is the port you copy the traffic to in order to examine it in more detail without interfering with the traffic flow on the original port(s).
-Enter the port number of the monitor port.
-Port This field displays the port number.
-Settings in this row apply to all ports.
-Use this row only if you want to make some settings the same for all ports.
-Use this row first to set the common settings and then make adjustments on a port-by-port basis.
-Note: Changes in this row are copied to all the ports as soon as you make them.
+Select this port from this drop-down list box.